 I have an autographed photo of Geraldine Page on the wall, drive a huge old pickup with a six-liter V8 engine that I maintain myself, own three sewing machines, two motorcycles, a Vespa, and have an extremely shitty cabin out in the woods.

-I'm prone to long relationships, but got on a way too demanding career path a decade ago and am consequently completely out of practice with dating.
-I'm fun, though, even if I do say so myself, though expensive dinners in fancy restaurants are nowhere near as fun as just roaming the countryside, exploring.
+I prefer relationships, casual or more serious, to hook-ups by a huge margin, but got on a time-eating career path a decade ago and am consequently completely out of practice with dating.
+I'm fun, though, even if I do say so myself, though expensive dinners in fancy restaurants are nowhere near as joyous as just roaming the countryside, exploring, and seeing what's around us.

 I'm working towards a new career that suits me.
 Time will tell.